 Most venues that offer door deals or low guarantees have no built-in crowd, meaning the only reason people walk through the door is to see a band.
-But when the end of the night comes and there isn’t enough money to compensate everyone, the bands are last in the bread line.
+But when the end of the night comes and there isn’t enough money to compensate everyone, musicians are generally last in line to get paid.
 The staff gets paid, the food/alcohol vendors get paid, the utilities get paid, the taxes get paid, the bank gets paid, and the owner of the building gets paid.
-This is a common refrain and isn’t surprising to anyone, and I’m not arguing that these people don’t deserve to be paid for their work.
-But the thing that often gets missed is that, when you commit your time to one of these businesses without a reasonable guarantee, the fruits of your creative output are being used to pay other people, including the generally wealthy people who own the building and loaned the business money.
+This is a common refrain and isn’t surprising to anyone, and I’m not arguing that these people don’t deserve their earnings.
+But the thing that musicians often miss is that, when you commit your time to one of these businesses without a reasonable guarantee, the fruits of your creative output are being used to pay other people first, including the generally wealthy people who own the building and loaned the business money.
 But for the music you create and perform, the money to pay all that overhead wouldn’t flow into the business in the first place (The same could be said about Spotify and other streaming/radio platforms by the way).
-Given that banks and commercial real estate owners are profiting from your work, you should think hard about whether or not you’re getting something meaningful out of the arrangement.
+Given that banks and commercial real estate owners are indirectly earning money from your work, you should think hard about whether or not you’re getting something meaningful out of the arrangement.

 Is this fair?
-Yes and no. Musicians are skilled laborers providing a service to a business who aren’t being compensated accordingly.
-That’s not “fair,” but it is true that most performances don’t generate enough money to cover the ever-rising cost of their presentation, which is mostly borne by the venue.
-The staff, vendors, utility companies, taxes, banks, and building owners have to be paid.
-Musicians have made it clear that they don’t, and taking low-paying gigs reinforces that perception.
+Yes and no. Musicians are skilled laborers providing a service who aren’t being compensated accordingly.
+In some sense that’s not “fair,” but it is true that most performances don’t generate enough money to cover the ever-rising cost of their presentation, which is mostly borne by the venue, and that musicians are generally the ones seeking out gigs at these venues, not the other way around.
+The staff, vendors, utility companies, taxes, banks, and building owners have to be paid because the venue owners is contractually obligated.
+Musicians, by accepting vague terms, low guarantees, and verbal agreements, have made it clear that they don’t, and continuing those practices reinforces that perception.

 And what makes a more meaningful impact on a band’s following?
-Playing for an audience the bands brought to a club, or producing quality content and putting it online?
-My sense is that playing local clubs without a built-in crowd does nothing for a band’s following 99% of the time and that, more importantly, the bands that gain recognition and a healthy following mostly do so through breaks that have nothing to do with playing venues, like compelling video, radio, press, and mostly just being the right band for the cultural moment.
+Playing for an audience you drew to a club, or producing quality content and putting it online?
+My sense is that playing local clubs without a built-in crowd does little for a band’s following and that, more importantly, the bands that gain recognition mostly do so through compelling video, radio, press, and mostly just being the right band for the cultural moment.
 Ask a member of a successful band what made the difference for them.
 I’ll bet the answer won’t be “That one show at High Dive!”

 So when does it make sense?
 When I’m offered a gig with low pay I go through this mental checklist: